vld-bgdn/simple_phonebook/README.md

 ## How to use
 - Run the script
-- Use the menu options 1-6 to manage contacts
+- Use the menu options to manage contacts
-- Exit safely with option 6
+- Exit safely

 The program will create a phonebook.json file in the same directory if it doesn't exist.